spemer/spemer_portfolio/README.md

 - Hi, I'm web & mobile UI/UX designer based in South Korea.
 I've just created this adaptive portfolio website for myself.
 Written in HTML5, CSS3 and some JavaScript.
 Also used CDNs and plug-ins too.
 Hope you enjoy and Thanks for watching this project you all!

-- Design & Development - Hyouk Seo (Spemer), ghsspower@naver.com, info@spemer.com
+- Design & Development - Hyouk Seo (Spemer)
+  ghsspower@naver.com, info@spemer.com